vwkd/code-database/content/er-model/index.md

 - models data as entities and relationships
 - closer to real world than other models ???
-- mainly used for database models
+- mainly used for database schemas